ruanchaves/napolab/README.md

 |[hatebr](https://huggingface.co/datasets/ruanchaves/hatebr)| [reli-sa](https://huggingface.co/datasets/ruanchaves/reli-sa) | [faquad-nli](https://huggingface.co/datasets/ruanchaves/faquad-nli) |
 |[porsimplessent](https://huggingface.co/datasets/ruanchaves/porsimplessent) | | |

 **💡 Contribute**: We're open to expanding Napolab!
 Suggest additions in the issues.
 Plus, if you've evaluated models on this benchmark, we'd love to hear about it, especially results from recent LLMs.
+For more information, read our [CONTRIBUTING.md](CONTRIBUTING.md).

 🌍 For broader accessibility, all datasets have translations in **Catalan, English, Galician and Spanish** using the `facebook/nllb-200-1.3B model` via [Easy-Translate](https://github.com/ikergarcia1996/Easy-Translate).